 For a change of view there are several wonderful courses just a half hour away in the Nelson/Castlegar area, plus Champion Lakes Golf just 20 minutes away.

 Nearby Erie Lake and our surrounding rivers and creeks are abundant with fish and aquatic life.
 Our fishing is great!
 Whether you are angling for bass or trout, ice fishing in the winter, or simply paddling a canoe, this is an ideal recreation and relaxation location for all ages.
 This beautiful natural setting is a ecosystem in itself.
-Providing local fish, wildfowl, bear, moose and deer and our favourite turtle family with an abundance of food and shelter.
+Providing local fish, wildfowl, bear, moose and deer and our favorite turtle family with an abundance of food and shelter.

 Our BMX track, located at the bottom of the ski hill, has something for everyone.
 Weekly local races are all about fun and learning and there’s plenty of time to practice and just cruise the track.
 The sport is for boys and girls of all ages including 2-5 year olds on balance bikes to 61 years and older.
 There is also a small BMX bike skills track in town at KP Park.